amitverma2699/End_to_End_ML-Project_Diamond/README.md

-## End to End project for practice
+## End to End Machine Learning Project For Practice